26 Aerodynamics of Bluff Bodies

 The flow around a complex bluff body, especially those protruding from a surface, contains significant complexity and three-dimensionality.
 In this case, the flow is about the rear of a ship that has a flight deck for helicopter operations.

-One of the concerns with three-dimensional bluff body flows is that the aerodynamics can produce such high aerodynamic forces to cause excitations of the structure it is made of.
-One of the most concerning effects in this regard is vortex-induced vibration (VIV), where the aerodynamic excitation produced by vortex shedding causes the structure to vibrate or even enter into some type of flutter.
+One of the concerns with three-dimensional bluff body flows is that the aerodynamics can produce such high forces to cause excitations of the structure it is made of.
+One of the most concerning effects in this regard is vortex-induced vibration (VIV), where the aerodynamic excitation produced by vortex shedding causes the structure to vibrate or even enter into some flutter.
 VIV problems can occur in many engineering applications, not just limited to the aerospace field, where flow-induced vortex shedding is possible, particularly with long, slender cantilevered structures such as wires, chimneys, and suspension bridges.

 The Strouhal number is usually used to quantify VIV effects, which relates the frequency of shedding to the velocity of the flow and a characteristic dimension of the body (diameter d in the case of a cylinder).
 The Strouhal number St is defined as

-(8) \begin{equation*} St = \frac{f_{\rm st} \, d}{V_{\infty}} \end{equation*}
+(9) \begin{equation*} St = \frac{f_{\rm st} \, d}{V_{\infty}} \end{equation*}

 where f_{\rm st} is the vortex shedding frequency (or the frequency in radians per second), and V_{\infty} is the free-stream flow velocity.
 The Strouhal number of a cylinder is 0.2 and is constant over a wide range of Reynolds numbers.

-The lock-in phenomenon occurs when the vortex shedding frequency becomes close to the natural vibration frequency of a system or structure, resulting in a severe oscillation or even flutter.
+The lock-in phenomenon occurs when the vortex shedding frequency becomes close to a system or structure’s natural vibration frequency, resulting in a severe oscillation or even flutter.
 Although the onset of flutter will usually always reach a limit cycle in some form, the associated high cyclic stresses produced on a metallic structure can quickly cause fatigue failure.
-In civil engineering, vortex shedding from suspension bridges is a significant cause of concern and can lead to bridge failures.

 Streamlining

 While streamlining may not be a viable engineering option in some cases because of practicality or cost, it is always a worthy effort on an airplane to reduce its overall drag and increase its performance, even at the expense of some increase in overall structural weight.
-For example, blending a wing carefully to the fuselage using a fairing can eliminate the horseshoe vortex and reduce interference drag from the resulting streamlining achieved, as shown in the photograph below for a general aviation airplane.
+For example, blending a wing carefully to the fuselage using a fairing can eliminate the horseshoe vortex and reduce interference drag from the resulting streamlining achieved, as shown in the photograph below for a general aviation airplane, for an almost negligible increase in airframe weight.
 For a commercial aircraft, the wing root fairing is designed to reduce interference drag and becomes part of the transonic drag reduction process using Whitcomb’s area rule.
-The area rule states that to minimize drag on an aircraft, then its cross-sectional area should change smoothly and continuously rather than abruptly.
+The area rule states that its cross-sectional area should change smoothly and continuously rather than abruptly to minimize drag on an aircraft.

-A wing root fairing can help reduce the interference drag between the wing and the fuselage, and so decrease the total aircraft drag by about 10% for an almost negligible increase in airframe weight.
+A wing root fairing can help reduce the interference drag between the wing and the fuselage, decreasing the total aircraft drag by about 10%.

 Streamlining of Terrestrial Vehicles